EmaroLab/PDT/README.md

 # PDT - Pallets Detector and Tracker

-# An overview about the proposed detection system

 ## What is PDT?

 PDT is a public repository of codes and datasets for detecting and tracking the pallets in Warehouses based on machine learning approaches using a 2D Laser Rangefinder (LRF).